LLNL/spheral/docs/developer/dev/diagnostic_tools.rst

 .. note::
   To obtain a similar result to that of the removed Spheral::Timer use :kbd:`CALI_CONFIG=runtime\-report(output=time.txt),calc.inclusive,region.count` this will result in a file named time.txt with cumulative times for the nested regions as well as a count of how many times each region ran.

 There are many different options that can be used with ``CALI_CONFIG`` to view various information.
-Here are some extra links for those who want to read or experiment with other features in Caliper that can be more closely incorperated into Spheral in the future:
+Here are some extra links for those who want to read or experiment with other features in Caliper that can be incorperated into Spheral in the future:

   * `Configuration basics <https://software.llnl.gov/Caliper/CaliperBasics.html#more-on-configurations>`_
   * `Builtin Configuration <https://software.llnl.gov/Caliper/BuiltinConfigurations.html>`_